Audit & Review

 The findings travel with the file — in a companion file

-Because issues and marks live in .mxreview / .mxaudit files beside the workbook (same base name), they reload automatically when you reopen the model — but only if those companion files travel with it.
-If you email or move just the .xlsx without its companions, the issues and marks won’t follow.
-To hand a review off, share the sidecars too, or use an Export (CSV / worksheet / workbook) to produce a self-contained snapshot.
+Because Audit state can live in files beside the workbook (same base name), it reloads automatically when you reopen the model — but only if those companion files travel with it.
+Share .mxreview and .mxaudit for issue and audit status, .mxchecks when Sentinel state matters, and .mxbreaks when you need the Break Loop restore path.
+Or use an Export (CSV / worksheet / workbook / Evidence Pack) to produce a self-contained snapshot for that workflow.

 One highlight lens at a time